hXoreyer/autossr/README.md

     #have fun

-    notic: these numbers are the shell of linux.
-    Behind # are what you should do.
+    notic: these numbers are the shell of linux. behind # are what you should do.

 ### how to download ssr?